isomerpages/moe-commonwealthsec/_steward-leaders/Character and Citizenship Education Programme.md

-*   _Cohort Camps_ provide students with immersive and experiential learning opportunities to develop character traits of resilience and resourcefulness, as well as social skills such as collaboration and communication.
+*   _•	Education and Career Guidance_&nbsp;(ECG) experiences helps students to develop a sense of purpose in life.
+By nurturing self-awareness and self-directedness for lifelong learning, ECG helps students develop a growth mindset, adaptability and resilience to tackle challenges, embrace opportunities and appreciate the value of various occupations.